 1 – Tools – The first pillar deals with the picking of the right solution/s from the vast choice of static code analysis tools available today.
 Since your developers are going to be the primary users, you want to get their buy-in before selecting the solution.
 The security scanner has to be developer friendly.
 It must not introduce limitations to your developers work environment and it also must not slow down their development efforts, while ensuring fast remediation times.

 2 – Skills – Developers are not security experts.
-You want to make sure you’re your static code analysis tools come with a variety of services and educational programs which can assist the developers (i.e – exporting results for offline scrutiny), while also helping them grow their AppSec expertise.
+You want to make sure your static code analysis tools come with a variety of services and educational programs which can assist the developers (i.e – exporting results for offline scrutiny), while also helping them grow their AppSec expertise.

 3 – Methodology – Creating and solidifying a secure Software Development Life Cycle (sSDLC) is a sustainable remediation strategy that provides good remediation performance.
 You need to make sure that you have the ability to enhance the organization’s application security maturity level by integrating the scanner at all stages of the SDLC, while also having the ability to design your program so that you have clear KPIs and milestones along the way to ensure your success.